094459/newsletter-oss-projects/README.md

 **service-screener-v2**

 [service-screener-v2](https://aws-oss.beachgeek.co.uk/3ol) Service Screener is a tool for AWS customers to analyse their AWS accounts against best practices for architecture.
 It provides an easy-to-use report with recommendations across various areas like cost optimisation and security, highlighting quick fixes that are cost-effective and downtime-free.
 Service Screener checks environments against the Well-Architected framework and other standards, such as the Foundational Technical Review and Startup Security Baseline, offering a comprehensive, stylish report that's cost-free and easy to understand, often running within minutes.
 Check out the README for lots of examples and explainer videos. (#190)

+**tailpipe**

+[tailpipe](https://aws-oss.beachgeek.co.uk/492) is an open source SIEM for instant log insights from our friends at Turbot, powered by DuckDB.
+It allows you to analyse millions of events in seconds, right from your terminal.
+Check out the README that includes more info include a nice video demo of this in works.
+Bob Tordella (who we have featured many times over the years in this newsletter), has put together a blog post too, which is a must read.
+Go check it out - [Query AWS CloudTrail Logs Locally with SQL](https://aws-oss.beachgeek.co.uk/494) (#207)

 **terraform-aws-vulne-soldier**